nazarKsn/Housify/README.md

 'Group project' 'Web Portfolio project'

 > Housify is a Property management web app that helps people to rent or buy property at any part of the World.

+> This is a web app built using Flask, a lightweight and flexible web framework written in Python, primarily used for building web applications and APIs (Application Programming Interfaces).

 ### Task - Full Stack webstack portfolio project(Housify)